-SADES INVESTMENTS, LLC, ming limited liability company
+SADES INVESTMENTS, LLC, oming limited liability company

-BY:

-DY: TREVOR FUNK, MANAGER
+BY: TREVOR FUNK, MANAGER

-STATE OF WYOMING)

-COUNTY OF LINCOLN) SS.)
+STATE OF WYOMING COUNTY OF LINCOLN)) SS.

-Notary Public for the State o of Wyoming, per NTS, LLC, a W , 2024, before me, the undersigned, a rsonally appeared TREVOR FUNK , MANAGER of yoming limited liability company, who acknowledged in behalf of said company.
+ON THIS, the Notary Public for the State o of Wyoming, pe NTS, LLC, a W , 2024, before me, the undersigned, a rsonally appeared TREVOR FUNK, MANAGER of yoming limited liability company, who acknowledged n behalf of said company.

-IN WITNESS WHI the day and year first above hereunto set my hand and affixed my official seal or
+IN WITNESS WHE the day and year first above · · hereunto set my hand and affixed my official seal on

 NOTARY PUBLIC

 My Commission exp ires: